blazium-engine/blazium-docs/about/list_of_features.rst

 - Read and write :ref:`class_JSON` files.
 - Read and write INI-style configuration files using :ref:`class_ConfigFile`.

-   - Can (de)serialize any Godot datatype, including Vector2/3, Color, ...
+   - Can (de)serialize any Blazium datatype, including Vector2/3, Color, ...

 - Read XML files using :ref:`class_XMLParser`.
 - :ref:`Load and save images, audio/video, fonts and ZIP archives <doc_runtime_loading_and_saving>`
-  in an exported project without having to go through Godot's import system.
+  in an exported project without having to go through Blazium's import system.
 - Pack game data into a PCK file (custom format optimized for fast seeking), into a ZIP archive, or directly into the executable for single-file distribution.
 - :ref:`Export additional PCK files<doc_exporting_pcks>` that can be read